Skip to Content

 BABY BEACH IN PAIA

-I brought my oldest here when he was 9 months old and it was perfect!
-The water is super calm so you can dip your baby’s feet in the water without getting splashed.
+I brought my oldest here when he was nine months old, and it was perfect!
+The water is super calm, so you can dip your baby’s feet in it without getting splashed.

 It does involve a bit of walking to get to the beach from your car, but I think it’s worth it!